lino-framework/lino/docs/demos.rst

 Demo sites
 ==========

+Here are some examples of how Lino applications look like.

-The demo databases contain fictive data.
+These demo databases contain fictive data.
 All names of persons are generated.
 You may edit according to the user permissions.
 Any changes will be lost each time we reinitialize the demo data.